IHE/ITI.MHD/input/pagecontent/testplan.md

 - Document Consumer requests query for List (Submission Set & Folder), query for DocumentReference, and retrieve document
 - Document Responder responds to query and retrieve as appropriate

+### End-to-End testing

+The best case testing would be to have Document Source submit various content, combinations, and transforms; and these are detected to have happened correctly by using a Document Consumer.
+This kind of end-to-end testing can't be done in all cases, such as PUSH, but can be used when the Document Recipient and Document Responder are grouped with a Document Sharing infrastructure.
+Such as using the XDSonFHIR option, MHDS, or simply having MHD as a direct API to an XDS Registry/Repository.

 ## Unit Test Procedure (Conformance Testing)

 Unit testing this context entails testing a SUT with a simulator or validator tool.
 A simulator is a implementation of an actor that is designed specifically to test the opposite pair actor.
 The simulator might be a reference implementation or may be a specially designed test-bench.
 Often, when a reference implementation is used, the negative tests are harder to simulate.
 A validator is a implementation that can check conformance.
 A validator may be a simulator, but may also be a standalone tool used to validate only a message encoding.
 Some reference implementations may be able to validate to a StructureDefinition profile, but often these do not include sufficient constraints given the overall actor conformance criteria.